 CFS announces food safety report for April

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (May 29) released the findings of its food safety report for last month.
-The results of about 11,400 food samples tested were satisfactory except for 13 samples that were announced earlier.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (May 31) released the findings of its food safety report for last month.
+The results of about 3,600 food samples tested were found to be satisfactory except for three unsatisfactory samples which were announced earlier.
 The overall satisfactory rate was 99.9 per cent.

-A CFS spokesman said about 1,000 food samples were collected for microbiological tests, some 2,800 samples were taken for chemical tests and the remaining 7,600 (including about 7,200 taken from food imported from Japan) were collected to test radiation levels.
+A CFS spokesman said about 1,500 food samples were collected for microbiological tests, and about 2,100 samples were taken for chemical and radiation level tests.

-The samples comprised about 2,800 samples of vegetables and fruit and their products; 600 samples of cereals, grains and their products; 600 samples of meat and poultry and their products; 800 samples of milk, milk products and frozen confections; 1,200 samples of aquatic and related products; and 5,400 samples of other food commodities (including beverages, bakery products and snacks).
+The samples comprised about 500 samples of vegetables and fruit and their products; about 300 samples of cereals, grains and their products; about 400 samples of meat and poultry and their products; about 1,100 samples of milk, milk products and frozen confections; about 500 samples of aquatic and related products; and about 800 samples of other food commodities (including beverages, bakery products and snacks).

 The three unsatisfactory samples comprised a sweet pepper sample with excessive metallic contaminant, a grass carp sample found with malachite green, and a prepackaged frozen confection product sample detected with milk solids other than fat at a level not in compliance with the regulations.

 The CFS has taken follow-up actions on the above-mentioned unsatisfactory samples including informing the vendors concerned of the test results, instructing them to stop selling the affected food items and tracing the sources of the food items in question.